 And if you’re the parent of a son or daughter whose aspiration is to attend a top-flight MBA program, you might want to heed some valuable counsel on what you should or shouldn’t do to help your adult child get an acceptance.

-We asked Dan Bauer, founder and CEO of The MBA Exchange, a leading MBA admissions consulting firm, what do’s and don’ts he would give potentially hovering helicopter parents.
+We asked Dan Bauer, founder and CEO of The MBA Exchange, a leading MBA admissions consulting firm, what do’s and don’ts for parents of MBAs he would give potentially hovering helicopter parents.
 He swears that his own parents had nothing to do with his acceptance to the Harvard Business School years ago.
 Here’s what Bauer suggests:

 Remind yourself, early and often, that this is not YOUR candidacy or